fluent/fluentd-docs-gitbook/guides/logs-to-sematext.md

 ```
 # init
 $ sudo /etc/init.d/td-agent start

 # or systemd
 $ sudo systemctl start td-agent.service
 ```

 ## Store and Search Logs

-Once Fluentd receives some logs from rsyslog and ships them to Sematext, you can view, search and visualize the log data using Dashboards or Kibana.
+Once Fluentd receives logs from rsyslog and ships them to Sematext, you can view, search and visualize the log data using prebuilt Dashboards, by creating custom Dashboards, or with Kibana.

 First of all, open up the Seamtext UI and access your App.
-You'll see prebuilt dashboards with full-text search and alerts out-of-the-box.
+You'll see prebuilt dashboards with full-text search, filters, and alerts out-of-the-box.

 ![](/images/sematext-configure-logs.png)